Available Courses for Mathematics

 This course includes a combination of competencies from Developmental Mathematics I and II.
 Credit is not applicable toward A.A. or A.S. degrees.

-This course provides specialized instruction in developmental mathematics concepts to prepare students for Intermediate Algebra (MAT 1033).
+This course provides specialized instruction in developmental mathematics concepts to prepare students for college-credit mathematics courses.
 Topic modules include operations with whole numbers and integers, simplifying algebraic expressions, computations with fractions, mixed numbers, decimals, ratio, proportion and percent, plane geometric figures and applications, solving linear equations and inequalities, graphing linear equations, operations with exponents and polynomial expressions, introduction to rational expressions and radicals.
 Successful completion of this course requires mastery of the material in each module and a passing score on the department final exam.
 This course may be repeated for up to nine credits.
 Course credit is not applicable toward the A.A. or A.S. degrees.
-This course prepares students for MAT 1033 Intermediate Algebra and MAT 1100 Mathematical Understanding and Applications.

 This is an intermediate course in formal algebra for students without a strong background in algebra.
 Topics include sets, the real number system and number properties, absolute value, products and factoring, algebraic fractions, linear and quadratic equations and inequalities with applications, systems of equations, radicals, rational exponents, graphs and relations and functions (four elective credits).